SJarod/Platformer2D/README.md

 - enemies are not directly on the ground but slowly falling
 - the player can pause in main menu
 - obstacles are not paused
-- canon leds are not accurate, so as the damage

 ## Next features
 - smart enemy (follows the player)